Antonio Briseño: Guadalajara

-On 2 July 2019, Liga MX club Guadalajara announced the signing of Briseño.
+On 2 July 2019, Briseño returned to Mexico to join Guadalajara.
+On 29 July, he scored his first goal with Chivas, in a 2–0 victory against Tigres.

+Toluca

+On 19 December 2024, Toluca reached an agreement to sign Briseño.

 International career

 Youth

 Briseño was chosen by coach Raúl Gutiérrez to be part of the Mexican squad that would play at the 2011 FIFA U-17 World Cup, which was to be hosted in Mexico.
 He captained the team and played in every game, including the final against Uruguay, scoring the first goal in Mexico's 2–0 victory.

 In 2012, Briseño was selected to represent Mexico at the 2012 Milk Cup held in Northern Ireland.
 He captained the squad to the final against Denmark, which Mexico won 3–0.
 Briseño was again selected by coach Sergio Almaguer to be part of the Mexican squad participating in the 2013 CONCACAF U-20 Championship.
 He played in every match and was named Most Valuable Player of the tournament.
-Briseño also participated in the 2013 Toulon Tournament, with Mexico placing sixth in the competition.
+Briseño was called up for the 2013 FIFA U-20 World Cup in Turkey.
+He also participated in the 2013 Toulon Tournament, with Mexico placing sixth in the competition.